-South Eastern Sydney Local Health District (SESLHD) is committed to supporting the community to build healthy, strong, connected and inclusive communities.
-We are dedicated to strengthening communities, in expanding our scope of partners and involving consumers in the selection, design and evaluation of services, so they can improve their own health and wellbeing.
+South Eastern Sydney Local Health District (SESLHD) is committed to supporting community engagement to build healthy, strong, connected and inclusive communities.
+We are dedicated to strengthening communities, in expanding our scope of partners and involving consumers in the selection, design and evaluation of services, so they can improve their own health and wellbeing

 Local communities are best at tackling the issues they experience themselves and community knowledge is essential to improving physical, mental and economic health.
 Our communities are diverse, talented and passionate and we know that the community is best placed to identify the things that determine their wellbeing.